zentrocdot/wapscan/README.md

 <p align="justify">I use the tools iw and iwlist.
 For hardware identification iw is well suited and for WLAN scanning iwlist.</p>

+# Installation Note

+<p align="justify">To use the created DEB package one needs at least Debian 12, Ubuntu Jammy, Mint Vanessa or Rapsian Bookworm.
+The problem is the internal usage of the zst compression, which was introduced with Debian 12.</p>

 # To-Do

 <p align="justify">A review of the code is necessary.
 Since the program is now accessible to the general public, a few additional modifications are necessary.</p>

-# Installation

-<p align="justify">To use the created DEB package one needs at least Debian 12, Ubuntu Jammy, Mint Vanessa or Rapsian Bookworm.
-The problem is the internal usage of the zst compression, which was introduced with Debian 12.</p>

 # Outlook